Julio Medem

 Julio Medem Lafont (born 21 October 1958) is a Basque film director, producer, editor, and screenwriter.

 Biography

 Medem was born on 21 October 1958 in San Sebastián, Basque Country, Spain and showed an interest in movies since childhood, when he would take his father's Super 8 camera and shoot at night, while nobody was paying attention.
-After college graduation (where he earned degrees in Medicine and General Surgery) he worked as a film critic and later as a screenwriter, assistant director and editor.
-After a few shorts he directed his first full-length feature, Vacas ('Cows') for which he won a Goya Award.
+After college graduation, with degrees in Medicine and General Surgery, he worked as a film critic and later as a screenwriter, assistant director and editor.
+After a few shorts, he directed his first full-length feature, Vacas (Cows) for which he won a Goya Award.